 China and many other developing nations are investing heavily to move their cities up the value chain.
 The benefits of becoming a high-value city are manifold.
 Workforces become better educated; investment in infrastructure, science, and research and development increases; social services grow; and recreational activities and cultural places of interest flourish.
 Also, technological advancements in energy efficiency and smart transportation networks create less pollution and enable people and goods to move from one place to another with ease.

 However, becoming a high-value city is more than merely achieving economic prosperity.
 “A city is not made of bricks and mortar alone.
-The quality of its people and their achievements are just as important,” notes Dr Liu Thai Ker, member of the Lee Kuan Yew World City Prize Nominating Committee.
+The quality of its people and their achievements are just as important,” notes Dr Liu Thai Ker, then-member of the Lee Kuan Yew World City Prize Nominating Committee.

 “There are many other considerations that operate below the surface, unseen and often unknown to most people.
 For example, comprehensive infrastructure planning, protection of nature and ecologically sensitive areas, and energy conservation strategies and policies.”